ballerina-platform/module-ballerina-ftp/src/ftp/Module.md

     return;
 }

-//Add a file to the FTP location. io:ReadableByteChannel summaryChannel = io:openReadableFile("<The local data source path>");
+// Add a file to the FTP location. io:ReadableByteChannel summaryChannel = io:openReadableFile("<The local data source path>");
 var filePutErr = ftpClient->put("<The resource path>", summaryChannel);
 if (filePutErr is error) {